neoforged/.github/primers/1.21.9/index.md

     - `ItemRenderer`
         - `getArmorFoilBuffer` -> `getFoilRenderTypes`, not one-to-one
         - `renderStatic(ItemStack, ItemDisplayContext, int, int, PoseStack, MultiBufferSource, Level, Vec3, Direction, int)` is removed
-        - `renderUpwardsFrom` - Renders an item after translating the item upwards the minimum y of the model bounding box.
+        - `getBoundingBox` - Gets the model bounding box of the stack.
     - `PiglinRenderer` takes in a `ArmorModelSet` instead of a `ModelLayerLocation`
     - `TntMinecartRenderer#renderWhiteSolidBlock` -> `submitWhiteSolidBlock`
     - `ZombieRenderer` takes in a `ArmorModelSet` instead of a `ModelLayerLocation`
     - `ZombifiedPiglinPiglinRenderer` takes in a `ArmorModelSet` instead of a `ModelLayerLocation`
 - `net.minecraft.client.renderer.entity.layers`
+    - `BlockDecorationLayer` - A layer that handles a block model transformed by an entity.
     - `BreezeWindLayer` now takes in the `EntityModelSet` instead of the `EntityRendererProvider$Context`
     - `EquipmentLayerRenderer#renderLayers` now takes in the render state, `SubmitNodeCollector`, outline color, and an initial order instead of a `MultiBufferSource`
     - `HumanoidArmorLayer` now takes in `ArmorModelSet`s instead of models